-A network operator can find use for PS in several phases of network's lifecycle.
-Because PS typically requires collection of performance data from existing network it fits well to monitoring, trouble shooting and optimisation of the network system.
-As it can be seen in later chapters PS can be used for analysing the network as an entity or analysing the behaviour of just one cell.
+A network operator can find use for PS in several phases of a network's lifecycle.
+PS typically requires collection of performance data from the network and it is well suited for monitoring, troubleshooting and optimization of the network system.
+As it can be seen in later chapters PS can be used for analyzing the network as an entity or analyzing the behavior of just one cell.